LanceSuen/SuperCaps/README.md

 - macOS with [Karabiner-Elements](https://karabiner-elements.pqrs.org/)

 ## Features
-- Post ESCAPE if CAPSLOCK is pressed.
+- Post Escape if Capslock is pressed.
-- Post CAPSLOCK if ESCAPE is pressed.
+- Post Capslock if Escape is pressed.
 - Bind Capslock + HJKL to arrow keys.

 ## Usage